This post may contain affiliate links. Click here to see what that means.

 - Food Intolerance Testing – Notorious for both false positive and false negatives, the science behind these simply isn't sound.
 An elimination diet like the paleo autoimmune protocol is the gold standard for determining food intolerances.
 If you don't feel better on the AIP, troubleshoot through the recommended tests above instead.
 Don't try to “diet harder”.
 Resource: Why Food Intolerance Testing Doesn't Work.

 - Heavy Metal Testing – These are also notorious for false results.
 In fact, one lab was sued for having a misleading lab range that marked everyone as high in heavy metals, whether they were or not.
 In addition, the treatment protocol for heavy metals is chelation, and that is contraindicated for people with autoimmune disease.
 Dr. Datis Kharrazian has seen many autoimmune patients worsen, or even have new diseases triggered, by going through chelation protocols.
 A nutrient dense paleo diet is naturally chelating at a pace our bodies can handle.
 We can support this process through gentle measures that make us feel better rather than worse, such as Epsom baths.
 Resource: What You Need to Know About Chelation.
+Update 2018: There is now a new type of testing that is well respected and offers milder treatment (non-chelation).
+To learn more, listen to Podcast Episode 101: Heavy Metals.

 - Leaky Gut Testing – If you have autoimmune disease, you have leaky gut.
 They go hand-in-hand, and a test isn't necessary.
 In addition, neither condition can be permanently cured, so again, a test isn't helpful.
 Don't be discouraged, though – both can be improved and managed through diet and lifestyle choices, along with the clearing of infections.
 Whatever you do to help heal your autoimmune symptoms will also help seal your leaky gut.
 Resource: Episode 32 of the Phoenix Helix podcast – Leaky Gut with Dr. Alessio Fasano.